UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 a parent, guardian, managing or possessory conservator, or a foster parent of the minor;

-a member of the minor’s family or household a defined by Texas Family Code Chapter 71;
+a member of the minor’s family or household, as defined by Texas Family Code, Chapter 71;

 a person with whom the minor’s parents cohabits;